 Half relationships can be confusing for some people.
-I know it was for me and still.
+I know it was for me, and still.
 I usually have to draw the half-relationships out to understand what I am talking about.
-So let’s talk about those people we are half-ly related to.
+So let’s talk about those people we are related to "half-ly."

-Everyone has two biological parents, a mother and a father.
-We get half of our DNA from each one, so we are related to each.
+Everyone has two biological parents, a mother, and a father.
+We get half of our DNA from each one, so we are related to each other.
 Our full siblings with the same parents are then fully related to us because we are ½ related through our mother and ½ related through our father.
-If one of our parents had children with another person, they would be our ½ sibling because we are related through 1 common parent, not 2.
+If one of our parents had children with another person, they would be our ½ sibling because we are connected through 1 common parent, not 2.

 So half cousins - well, the common ancestor pair for cousins would-be grandparents.
 So half cousins only share one of their grandparents in common.
 In other words, the children of half-siblings are half cousins.

-That can seem pretty simple, but it can really get confusing when you go back a generation.
-Take a look at this.
+That can seem pretty straightforward, but it can really get confusing when you go back a generation.
+So take a look at this.
 We have our half-siblings.
 They share one parent.

 ↪️ Confused about DNA and genealogy?